SIG SG 550: Accessories

 Both the rifle and carbine come standard with a spare magazine, sling, cleaning kit and a loading aid for rapid magazine filling.

 The full-sized SG 550/551 will accept SIG's 40 mm GL 5040/5140 grenade launcher (Swiss military designation: 40 mm Gewehraufsatz 97), which is mounted under the barrel via an eccentric latch and replaces the lower handguard.
 The grenade launcher is a single-shot breech-loaded weapon that is supplied with a leaf sight that attaches to the rifle's rear sight base and enables accurate firing out to 200 m.
 The lightweight aluminium launcher weighs 1.7 kg unloaded, and is operated independently of the rifle.
 It can use a wide array of 40×46mm grenades, including extended range high-pressure types and non-lethal baton or anti-riot projectiles.
 The compact SG 552/553 can be fitted with smaller GL 5340 underbarrel grenade launcher.

 An Stgw 90 bayonet can also be mounted to the rifle.
 The bayonet has an overall length of 310 mm and a muzzle ring diameter of 22 mm.
 The 177 mm long blade is single-edged and it has no fuller.
 The bayonets are manufactured exclusively for the Swiss Army by Victorinox and in the past by Wenger until Victorinox acquired Wenger in 2005.
 With a proper lug adaptor, the rifle will also accept a NATO-pattern KCB-77 (made originally by Carl Eickhorn of Solingen, West Germany) or the American M9.

 Variants

+SG 550

+The SG 550 was adopted by the Swiss Armed Forces as the Stgw 90.